axelerant/testimonials-widget/OPTIONS.md

 ## Post Type

-* Don't Use Default Taxonomies? – If checked, use Testimonials' own category and tag taxonomies instead.
+* Don't Use Default Taxonomies? – If checked, use Testimonials' own category and tag taxonomies than WordPress' defaults.
 * Allow Comments? – Only affects the Testimonials post edit page.
 Your theme controls the front-end view.
 * Archive Page URL – URL slug-name for testimonials archive page.
 After changing, you must click "Save Changes" on Permalink Settings to update them.
 * Enable archives view? - Include testimonials in archive and category views.